k-onrad/svelte-box/README.md

 Obviously I still 🔥❤️️ Svelte , so I couldn't abandon it because of scaffolding.

 I ended up forking something and messing around with it.
+Replaced some pieces that needed precise config to work properly, and here we are now!

 ## What's in the box?